Public broadcasting: Greece

-Like some countries, Hungary has another public broadcaster called Duna (which was named after a river), which airs two TV channels (Duna TV (as of 2015, It broadcasts former M1 programmes as M1 became the 24-hour News Channel), Duna World (which acts as its sister broadcaster's international channel)), and only one radio network called Duna Világrádió.

 Iceland

 Ríkisútvarpið (RÚV) ("The Icelandic National Broadcasting Service") is Iceland's national public-service broadcasting organisation.
 RÚV began radio broadcasting in 1930 and its first television transmissions were made in 1966.
 In both cases coverage quickly reached nearly every household in Iceland.
 RÚV is funded by a television licence fee collected from every income taxpayer, as well as advertising revenue.
 RÚV has been a full active member of the European Broadcasting Union since 1956.